-The Group's operations may generate hazardous wastes including chemicals, glass cloth, lacquer and office waste (e.g. wastepaper, cartridges, ribbons, waste batteries, fluorescent lamps, etc.), and may also generate non-hazardous wastes including domestic wastes, construction wastes, etc..
+The Group's operations may generate hazardous wastes including chemicals, glass cloth, lacquer, industrial cotton and office waste (e.g. wastepaper, cartridges, ribbons, waste batteries, fluorescent lamps, etc.), and may also generate non-hazardous wastes including domestic wastes, construction wastes, etc..
 Inappropriate wastes management or handling may contaminate the water bodies and soils.
 The Group's "Wastes Management Procedure" guides collection, storage and handling of wastes.
 In general, recycling is a priority.
 For wastes that cannot be recycled, the Group collects and stores at a designated location for further handling by external parties.
-In 2019, the Group was not aware of any significant amount of wastes generated in operations.
-Moving forward, the Group will strictly follow the relevant rules and regulations imposed by governments.
+Moving forward, the Group will improve and enhance the existing data collection system to monitor wastes disposal.
+In 2020, the Group was not aware of any significant amount of wastes generated in operations.